-V. Tenant Selection Plan
+Y. Tenant Selection Plan

 Minnesota Housing requires that a Tenant Selection Plan (Plan) be readily available to anyone interested in such Plan for review and/or retention.
 Minnesota Housing will not develop or provide such a Plan to owners or management companies.
-See Minnesota Housing's Tenant Selection Plan Guidance.
+The Plan must be developed and implemented in accordance with Minnesota Housing's Tenant Selection Plan Guidelines which is published on the agency website.

-W. Other Conditions
+Z. Other Conditions